Skip to content

 • Your Azure DevOps PAT has Code (Read) and Pull Request Threads (Read & Write) permissions

-• Tokens are not expired
+• The token is not expired

 Timeout errors